Publix: Pharmacy

-These antibiotics are offered to customers regardless of their prescription insurance provider.
-Doxycycline Hyclate was removed from the list because of cost increases.
-In May 2014, Cephalexin was removed from the list due to cost increases.

-In March 2010, Publix announced the launch of another free prescription, Metformin for Type II Diabetes, the generic of Glucophage.
-Publix provides the medication in 500 mg, 850 mg, and 1000 mg strengths.
-The only restriction is a 90-day supply or up to 360 500-mg, 270 850-mg, or 225 1000-mg tablets, but refills are not limited.

-In August 2011, Publix began offering Lisinopril, an ACE inhibitor that is used to prevent, treat, or improve symptoms of high blood pressure, certain heart conditions, diabetes, and certain chronic kidney conditions, as another free prescription.
-Customers can get a 90-day supply of this prescription for free at any Publix Pharmacy, up to a maximum of 180 tablets.
-Lisinopril-HCTZ combination products are excluded.

-In May 2014, Publix began offering Amlodipine, a calcium channel blocker used to treat high blood pressure and chest pain (angina) as a free medication.
-Customers can get a 90-day supply of this medication (up to 180 2.5-mg or 5-mg tablets, or 90 10-mg tablets) free of charge.

-Montelukast, a medicine used for the treatment of allergies and asthma, was added to the free medication program in February 2017, but discontinued at the end of 2018.

 The Little Clinic

 In early 2006, Publix and The Little Clinic signed an exclusive agreement to open medical clinics within Publix stores.
 The first clinics were opened in the Atlanta, Miami, Orlando, and Tampa markets in the first half of 2006.
 The Little Clinic health-care centers were staffed by nurse practitioners who can write prescriptions, provide diagnosis and treatment of common ailments and minor injuries, and offer wellness care like physicals, screenings, and vaccinations.
 Effective May 9, 2011, Publix closed the Little Clinics in its stores in order to focus on its core pharmacy and grocery business.

 BayCare telehealth sites

 Publix and BayCare Health System announced a collaboration to provide telehealth and telemedicine services at specialized pharmacies in four Tampa Bay-area counties in March 2017.
 Pharmacies participating in the program have private rooms for patients to speak with a board-certified physician in BayCare's network via teleconferencing, plus diagnostic tools that can be used by the patient, with or without assistance from pharmacy staff.
 Doctors will be able to perform basic exams and write prescriptions for minor illnesses and conditions for patients.